6 Benefits of Becoming a U.S. Citizen!

 Becoming a U.S. citizen makes this problem disappear.
 A U.S. citizen can spend six months or six years or however long they want outside of the United States without risking their status.

-Benefit #5 - Birthright Citizenship for Future Children
+Benefit #5 - Right to Citizenship for Future Children

 We all want the best for our children and immigrants to the United States are no different.
 This means giving them as much opportunity as possible.